-In order to provide legacy compatibility and provide the widest range of options, in keeping with industry practice, the Majestic API supports a range of access methods.
-Developers should familiarise themselves with the risk profile of these methods and determine the most appropriate access method for their context.
+To ensure legacy compatibility and provide a wide range of options, the Majestic API supports several access methods.
+We advise developers to check the possible risks of each access method and determine the most appropriate method for their needs.

-HTTPS GET should not be considered to offer the same level of security as HTTPS post.
-Whilst many developers use GET requests when debugging or investigating aspects of web based APIs, it should be noted that some browser plugins have send the URLs entered to third party servers, where such data may be made publically available via Web traffic reporting services.
+HTTPS GET should not be considered to offer the same level of security as HTTPS POST.
+Whilst many developers use GET requests when debugging or investigating aspects of web based APIs, it should be noted that some browser plugins have sent the URLs entered to third party servers, where such data may be made publically available via Web traffic reporting services.

 API keys are only as secure as the context in which they are used.
-In order to use them, one or more members of staff need to have access to them.
-In addition to technical compromise, malicious or accidental compromise of API keys may be considered as a part of a wider IT strategy.
+Providing members of staff with access to API keys creates the possibility of malicious or accidental compromise, which needs to be considered as part of a wider security strategy.
 It is therefore important for API key users to monitor the usage of the API and to consider appropriate key management strategies.

 The API Key Management page is the hub for Majestic API management.
-The Majestic API supports multiple keys, which may help support a key management process – such as providing one key for development and another for a live environment, or potentially to re-issue keys when developers leave your organisation.
-It is possible to enable or disable access on a per key basis, and multiple keys may be enabled at once – facilitating higher availability during product release or upgrade.
+The Majestic API supports multiple keys, which may help support a key management process such as providing one key for development and another for a live environment, or potentially to re-issue keys when developers leave your organisation.
+It is possible to enable or disable access on individual keys simultaneously, facilitating higher availability during product release or upgrade.

 The Majestic API supports the limiting of API access to a number or range of IP addresses on a per key basis.
-Whitelisted IPs may be expressed as individual IPv4 Addresses, or alternatively ranges of IPs may be listed in CIDR notation (e.g 192.168.100.14/24).
+Whitelisted IPs may be expressed as individual IPv4 Addresses or listed together in CIDR notation (e.g 192.168.100.14/24).
 A white list policy may contain a combination of IP addresses and/or CIDR notation ranges.
 An absence of any whitelisted addresses will cause the API key to be open to access from all IP addresses.

-The API command GetSubscriptionInfo ( http://developer-support.majestic.com/api/commands/get-subscription-info.shtml ) and My Subscriptions page ( https://majestic.com/account/my-subscriptions ) provide headline resource usage statistics.
-In addition, the API activity page in the API Management console provides a more detailed view of API usage on a key and IP address basis.
+The API command GetSubscriptionInfo and the My Subscriptions page provide headline resource usage statistics.
+In addition, the IP activity page in the API Management console provides a more detailed view of API usage on a key and IP address basis.